Tvalley71/dantherm/README.md

 11. HCV400 P1
 12. HCC 2 E1

-I will respond post above once the integration is ready.
+I will respond to the post above once the integration is ready.

 Please be advised that the trademark "Dantherm" is owned by Dantherm Group A/S, a prominent supplier of climate control solutions.